 The procedure of getting a composite filling is almost identical to getting a traditional filling.
 The dentist will usually give you local anesthesia to numb the area, and then drill out the area around the cavity to remove any decay.
 Once the space is clear, the dentist will shape the resin into the hole and then use a blue light to harden or “cure” the filling.
 The dentist also uses an acid gel to ensure the bond will hold.

 Overall, the procedure is quick and painless.
 The result is a virtually invisible filling that won’t affect your daily routine.
 In fact, when someone asks you which tooth had the filling, you may not even know without having to do your own in-depth check!

 Want to Find Out if Your Fillings Can Be Replaced?

 Whether you’d like to have your traditional fillings replaced or need a new filling, a tooth colored filling is widely considered the best type of filling to get.
 Additionally, a filling is the most common type of restorative procedure, and can be done rather quickly and painlessly.
 Dr. Drew has an exceptional success rate as far as fillings go.
 This means fewer fillings falling out or developing decay underneath them.
-Our patients love this about our office!
+Our patients love this about Oxford Dental Care!
 Call (208)529-0420 to request a consultation today, or simply click the button below.